vck3000/ProAvalon/README.md

 ## Contributing
 If you are new to coding and would like to help contribute, I highly recommend this course on Udemy made by Colt Steel [(Click here)](https://www.udemy.com/the-web-developer-bootcamp/).
 It gave me the starting nudge I needed to make this site.
 Small contributions are always welcome!

-When contributing, please make a pull request.
+When contributing, please make a new branch and then make pull request.
 If you require any help, throw me a message through discord or through the server.
 (Link to the server is included in this Github repository)

 ## Acknowledgments